-The main activities of the Company include researching-developing, manufacturing and selling the parts of hinge.
+The main activities of the Company and subsidiaries include researching-developing, manufacturing and selling the parts of hinge.
 The operating revenue is a significant item for the financial statements, and the amounts and the changes of operating revenue may affect the users' understanding of the entire financial statements.
-Therefore, the test of revenue recognition is one of the significant assessment items in our audit procedures.
+Therefore, the test of revenue recognition that follows by related regulations is one of the significant assessment items in our audit procedures.

-Our main audit procedures for the aforementioned key audit matter included: testing both the Company and subsidiaries related controls surrounding revenue recognition in the sales and collection cycle; performing the detailed test of sales; as well as selectively conducting confirmations on accounts receivables; evaluating whether the timing of the operating revenue recognition of the Company and subsidiaries are in accordance with the related accounting standards and consider the possible impact of COVID-19.
+Our main audit procedures for the aforementioned key audit matter included: testing both the Company and subsidiaries related controls surrounding revenue recognition in the sales and collection cycle and financial statements reporting; performing the detailed test of sales; as well as selectively conducting confirmations on accounts receivables; evaluating whether the timing of the operating revenue recognition of the Company and subsidiaries are in accordance with the related accounting standards.